roastedpork/ES_CW1/README.md

 ## Interaction with server via WiFis using MQTT
 The documentation for MQTT sing MicroPython can be found [here](https://github.com/micropython/micropython-lib/tree/master/umqtt.simple).
 This should be used as a basic message passing interface on top of the WiFi hardware.
+Implement SSL encryption for message passing (optional, but we are doing it)

++ Mosquitto - open source broker and clienet
++ Paho - Python implementation